 Do I control my own wallet?

 Unlike your bank account or stock portfolio, Exodus (the company) doesn't hold any assets on your behalf.
-Exodus is a non-custodial wallet with no counterparty risk.
+Exodus is a self-custody wallet with no counterparty risk.
 This means that even in the unlikely event Exodus goes out of business, you will still have access to your funds.

 You control your assets through the 12-word secret recovery phrase and private keys that are generated when you first open your wallet.

 What are private keys and why do they matter to me?

 Exodus is a hierarchical deterministic (HD) wallet, which means there is a master key, known as the 12-word secret recovery phrase, and a private key for each asset's address in your wallet.

-- The 12-word secret recovery phrase is the master key that provides access to your entire wallet including all of the assets inside.
-If Exodus was a house with many rooms, consider this your master key that can unlock the building and every apartment in it.
+- The 12-word secret recovery phrase is the master key that provides access to your entire wallet, including all of the assets inside.
+If Exodus was an apartment building, consider this your master key that can unlock the building and every apartment in it.
 Your 12-word phrase allows you to access funds on every address.

-- The individual private keys are different from the 12-word phrase because they match only one address for each asset.
+- Individual private keys are different from the 12-word phrase because they match only one address for each asset.
 This is sometimes referenced as a public/private key pair.
 Your private key only allows you to access funds on one address.

 Your Exodus wallet is a software application running locally on your computer.
 It creates and manages your private keys offline.

-Since we also do not control your funds, it is very important to always keep your private keys secure by never giving them to an untrustworthy site or third party.
+Since we do not control your funds, it is very important to keep your 12-word phrase and private keys secure.
+Never share your 12-word phrase or private keys with anyone.
 Exodus staff will never ask for your 12-word phrase or private keys.
 To find out more, visit: How do I keep my money safe?